 (Create separate landing pages for each service your business provides)

 Many businesses make the costly mistake of lumping all of their services in one page.
 If you want to, you can have a main ‘Services’ page which lists all of your services with links from each service pointing to their own separate page for more details.

 You will need to create and content to every page you plan to have on your website as well as create and publish new content on a regular basis to attract visitors, educate prospects, train clients, etc.

 Ideally, your web content plan and content marketing strategy should be defined at the digital business planning stage before your website even gets built.

 To learn more about the planning process we recommend for keeping your website and web content organized as your business grows, see this tutorial:

 Content Strategy Tips:

-Make sure that you have content for all of your “fixed” website pages already written before you begin building your website or blog”, especially if you plan to get someone else involved in the process.
-This will help you avoid additional costs caused by delays or unpreparedness.
+Make sure that you have content for all of your “static” website pages already written before you begin building your website, especially if you plan to get someone else involved in the process.
+This will help to avoid additional costs caused by delays or unpreparedness.

-Here is a basic checklist of the content you will want to have ready prior to building a new website:
+Here is a simple checklist of the content you will want to have ready before you start building a website: